bruceravel/demeter/documentation/Athena/ui/glist.rst

 	     has been discontinued in favor of file drag and drop.

 Items can be removed from the list.
-The current group or the marked groups can be removed from the project by selecting :quoted:`Remove group` or :quoted:`Remove marked groups` from the Group menu.
-You can remove all the groups from the list by selecting :quoted:`Close project` from the File or Group menu or by hitting :kbd:`Control`-:kbd:`w`.
+The current group or the marked groups can be removed from the project by selecting :menuselection:`Group --> Remove current group` or :menuselection:`Group --> Remove marked groups`.
+You can remove all the groups from the list by selecting :menuselection:`File --> Close` or :menuselection:`Group --> Close` or by hitting :kbd:`Control`-:kbd:`w`.

 Information about items in the group list
 -----------------------------------------

-In the Group menu, the option for :quoted:`Show structure of current group` displays the dialog shown here.
+Selecting :menuselection:`Group --> Show yaml for current group` displays the dialog shown here.

 .. _fig-about: